-I can also give you examples of businesses I ran part time at school.
-During my sophomore year at college I started a newspaper.
-I knew nothing about newspapers so got a job doing proofreading at the school newspaper for about one hour a week for 3 weeks so that I could figure out how it was done.
+I can also give you examples of businesses I ran part-time at school.
+During my sophomore year at college, I started a newspaper.
+I knew nothing about newspapers, so I got a job doing proofreading at the school newspaper for about one hour a week for 3 weeks so that I could figure out how it was done.
 Then presto!
 With several friends, I launched a newspaper business.

 When I was at Business School, I operated several phone books and started a book publishing company in my spare time.

-To be sure my choice of part-time businesses was not based upon the easiest or the least time consuming businesses.
+To be sure, my choice of part-time businesses wasn’t based on the easiest or the least time-consuming businesses.
 But my point still stands.
 There are plenty of businesses out there that you can succeed in part-time.

 Part-Time Businesses Plans

 Even though you may be thinking of a part-time business, I strongly recommend that you bring the same rigor and discipline to the planning process as you would a full-time business.
 My favorite question in business is: “What’s your plan?”
 I believe that every business from a casual lemonade stand on up should have some kind of business plan.

 It’s not so important that your business plan is long, complete, and detailed.
 What’s more important is that you have given thought and weighed alternatives for key decisions.
 How is your business going to be different than your competitors?
 On what basis are you going to compete?
 What is your marketing plan going to be?
 How much money are you going to budget for starting your business?

 Investing in Your Part-Time Business